 Alternative loans are private loan sources available to all creditworthy, enrolled Hillsdale students.
 These loans help bridge the gap between the actual cost of education and the limited amount of institutional financial aid offered by Hillsdale College.

-Hillsdale College certifies alternative loans through the following preferred lenders: Discover Student Loans, Wells Fargo Collegiate Loan, Lake Trust Credit Union Student Choice, and Sallie Mae’s Smart Option Student Loan.
+Hillsdale College certifies alternative loans through the following preferred lenders: Discover Student Loans, Wells Fargo Collegiate Loan, College Ave Student Loans, Lake Trust Credit Union Student Choice, and Sallie Mae’s Smart Option Student Loan.

 - Student’s cost of attendance for the period of enrollment covered by the loans: $38,922.00.